Turkey could impose stay-at-home order if coronavirus outbreak worsens

 Turkey could order the public to stay at home if coronavirus infections continue to spread, the government said on Thursday as it clamped down further on medical equipment leaving the country.
 The government announced such a measure for people older than 65 over the weekend, but not for the general public as some other countries have done.

-Istanbul's mayor urged national authorities to do so on Thursday, saying nearly a million people were still using public transportation in the country's largest city.
-The highly contagious respiratory disease has killed 59 in Turkey after cases surged in two weeks to 2,433.
-Click here https://graphics.reuters.com/CHINA-HEALTH-MAP/0100B59S39E/index.html for a graphic of the virus's global spread.
+Istanbul's mayor urged national authorities to do so on Thursday, saying nearly a million people were still using public transport in the country's largest city.
+The respiratory disease caused by the new coronavirus has killed 59 people in Turkey after cases surged in two weeks to 2,433.
+(Click here for a graphic of the virus's global spread)

 Turkey's Higher Education Council said there would be no face-to-face classes in the spring term, distance learning would continue and university exams would be postponed to July 25-26.
-Separately the central government said all municipality meetings in April, May and June, should be postponed except under extraordinary circumstances.
+Ankara has also rolled out measures to cushion the blow to its economy, announcing a $15 billion economic package including support for businesses and hard-hit sectors such as tourism and transport.

+The central bank said it was monitoring the economic impact of the outbreak and would deploy all policy tools resolutely to ensure the smooth functioning of financial markets.
+And the Turkish banking watchdog has decided to provide flexibility for banks' liquidity ratio requirements until Dec.
+31 due to the outbreak, it said.

-(Additional reporting by Ali Kucukgocmen and Tuvan Gumrukcu; Editing by Jonathan Spicer and Pravin Char)
+(Additional reporting by Ali Kucukgocmen, Ezgi Erkoyun and Tuvan Gumrukcu; Editing by Jonathan Spicer, Pravin Char and Alex Richardson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)